nategri/chernobyl_dice/README.md

         side first)
 9. Mount toggle-and-PCB assembly, LED-with-holder assemblies, rotary-switch-and-lock-plate assembly, and pushbutton on front panel
     * TIP
-      * While attaching the LED to the holder, apply a drop of cyanocrylate (SuperGlue) to prevent the LED from falling out of the front of the holder
+      * While attaching the LED to the holder, apply a drop of cyanocrylate (superglue) to prevent the LED from falling out of the front of the holder
 10. Perform wiring of the control panel (see wiring schematic and build photos)
 11. Fit the eight nixie display driver boards into the female headers of the Nixie Display Board